Trial of Satanta and Big Tree

-The Trial of Satanta and Big Tree occurred in May 1871 in the town of Jacksboro in Jack County, Texas, United States.
-This historic trial of Native American War Chiefs of the Kiowa Indians Satanta and Big Tree for the murder of seven teamsters during a raid on Salt Creek Prairie near Jacksboro, Texas, marked the first time the United States had tried Native American Chiefs in a state court.
+The trial of Satanta and Big Tree occurred in May 1871 in the town of Jacksboro in Jack County, Texas, United States.
+This historic trial of Native American war chiefs of the Kiowa Indians Satanta and Big Tree for the murder of seven teamsters during a raid on Salt Creek Prairie near Jacksboro, Texas, marked the first time the United States had tried Native American chiefs in a state court.
 The trial attracted national and international attention.
 The two Kiowa leaders, with Satank (Sitting Bear), a legendary third War Chief, were formally indicted on July 1, 1871, and tried shortly thereafter, for acts arising out of the Warren Wagon Train Raid.

 Background

 Fort Richardson, near Jacksboro, Texas, was built to stop the Kiowa, Comanche, and Kiowa-Apache warriors, from violating their confinement to the reservation lands in Oklahoma, which they did nearly every "Comanche moon" (as the settlers fearfully called the period of the full moon).
 The warriors of those three tribes, along with the Cheyenne, crossed the Red River and made bloody raids into the sparsely settled northwestern counties of Texas, down into Mexico.

 Never was the frontier more tense than in 1871 because there was a prodigious look out for Indians smoking peyote.
 The time of the free Native American Plains Tribes had come and gone.
 But the warriors still made bloody efforts to stave off confinement.
 The Warren Wagon Train Raid was one such effort.
 This incident occurred on May 18, 1871.
 Wagon Master Henry Warren had contracted to haul supplies to Army forts in the west of Texas, including Forts Richardson, Griffin, and Concho.
 So on May 18, Warren and his men were traveling down the Jacksboro-Belknap road heading towards Salt Creek Crossing, on Salt Creek Prairie, and were a few miles from Fort Richardson.
 That morning, the Warren Train encountered General William Tecumseh Sherman with an escort of a dozen troopers.
 General Sherman, general-in-chief of the United States Army, was on a three-week inspection tour of federal military posts on the Texas frontier.
-The Kiowas and Comanches, already waiting in ambush, followed the advice of their medicine man and waited for the more profitable prey of civilians he had seen in his dreams instead of attacking the small army group.
-This dream doomed the Warren train, but saved Sherman, who would almost certainly have been killed had the large war party attacked his escort.

-Warren Wagon Train Raid
+Warren Wagon Train raid

 The warriors attacked the wagon train less than an hour after Sherman had left them.
-Despite efforts to defend themselves, the Warren Train was quickly overrun.
+Despite efforts to defend themselves, the Warren train was quickly overrun.
 Seven teamsters were killed, including one who was burned alive.
 The survivors rushed on to Fort Richardson, where they encountered General Sherman.
 The General, realizing that he had escaped death by fate, ordered Colonel Ranald S. Mackenzie and the 4th Cavalry to pursue the war party and bring back those responsible for the attack.